BlackBoxVision/react-native-mercadopago-checkout/README.md

- # [DEPRECATED] React-Native MercadoPago Checkout
+# RN MercadoPago Checkout

 We've deprecated this library.

-Please, refer to the newer one here 👇👇👇👇👇
+👇👇👇👇👇 Please, refer to the newer one here 👇👇👇👇👇

 https://github.com/BlackBoxVision/react-native-mercadopago-px